 FILLING: I used the creamy part of a can of coconut milk.
 If you place a can of coconut milk in the fridge, the liquid and the creamy part separate.
 You can also buy coconut cream on its own.
 If you want an even richer taste and don’t mind dairy, you could replace the coconut cream with double / heavy cream.

 SWEETENER: I used granulated erythritol in this recipe.
 You can replace it with your sweetener of choice – from Splenda to xylitol.
+(Note – make sure you’re using the US measurements if Splenda is your sweetener of choice.
+It’s much lighter than erythritol, so don’t weigh it).
+Also, if you use powdered sweetener and do not measure in grams but in cups, be sure to add a bit more as it’s less dense.
 Even sugar free syrup works in this recipe, especially a maple-flavoured version.
-If you use powdered sweetener and do not measure in grams but in cups, be sure to add a bit more as it’s less dense.

 You could also use stevia.
 If you have granulated stevia, check your brand to see if it’s a 1:1 sweetness with sugar.
 I’ve had brands which are TWICE as sweet as sugar so you’d have to adjust (=halve) the amount you use.
 If you use stevia glycerite (liquid stevia), I recommend starting with 12 drops and see if you need to add more.

 How to make homemade pumpkin puree